 Interestingly enough, one place Carl Jung believed that we encounter our dark side in our dreams.

 We don’t always like what we see there; sometimes, it scares us and makes us want to run away.
-But we must face it because it contains the part of ourselves that needs healing.
+But we have to face it because it contains the part of ourselves that needs healing.

 If you’ve ever had a dream where something terrible happens to someone close to you, chances are that person represents your Shadow.